 The Community Group has also gained support from Parish, City & County Councillors on a number of issues including safe foot passage off of the development, improvement of the 51 bus service (including securing a more appropriate timetable), lobbying for a crossing on Essex Regiment Way and provision of salt for use during the winter months.

-The CRCG primarily works with, and on behalf of, private residents and tenants via their housing associations, as identified by the shaded area on the image below (known as “the Area of Benefit”) however this will gradually expand to include everything with the ‘red line’ boundary:
+The CRCG primarily works with, and on behalf of, all residents that live within the ‘red line’ boundary shown in the image below (known as “the Area of Benefit”):

 On the basis that the Community Group had achieved so much and added so much value since its inception, a decision was taken during the Summer of 2019 that it should be expanded into a fully-fledged Residents Association with a bank account and a more formalised committee structure.